Ballykinler: Sport

 Ballykinlar has three sports pitches, including two changing facilities.
-It also has several association football teams including U13's, U15's, U17's and a second and first team.
+It also has several association football teams.

-Ballykinlar also has a Gaelic Football team called Baile Choinnleora (which is Irish for Ballykinlar), founded in 1932.
-The club's ground is named Tadhg Barry Memorial Park, in memory of Irish nationalist, trade unionist and journalist Tadhg Barry.
+The local Gaelic Athletic Association club, Ballykinlar GAA (Baile Choinnleora in Irish), was founded in 1932.
+The grounds for this Gaelic football club is named in memory of the Irish nationalist, trade unionist and journalist Tadhg Barry.

 Civil parish

 The civil parish is in the historic barony of Lecale Upper and contains the settlement of Ballykinler.

-The civil parish contains the townlands of Ballykinler Lower, Ballykinler Middle, and Ballykinler Upper.
+The civil parish also contains the townlands of Ballykinler Lower, Ballykinler Middle, and Ballykinler Upper.